 2) Thermally: After removing the nock, try to locate a nail that barely fit inside the hole of the uni-bushing.
 Heat the nail with open flame.
 The heat energy will transfer from the nail to the uni-bushing, and soften the glue between the uni-bushing and the shaft which all allow the uni-bushing to be extracted from the shaft without causing damage the shaft.

-Firenock C and F are both triple O-ring design.
+Firenock C and F are both double O-rings fit design.
 Each package of Firenock standard size crossbow nocks come with 4 sizes of O-rings.
 By following the O-ring installation chart in the installation manual, you can fit a Firenock C/F nock into nearly every standard crossbow bolt that is listed on back of the installation manual.

 Firenock "Y" crossbow nocks tube diameter is 0.273" and with the ridge it is 0.282".
-With ridges it fit the Carbon Express crossbow bolts and Parker Red Hot nicely if you have the old bolts that need to drill out the nock.
+With ridges, it will fit the Carbon Express crossbow bolts and Parker Red Hot nicely if you have the old bolts that need to drill out the nock.
 In 2010, many Carbon Express bolts, Red-hot bolts all have their nock press in instead of glue in.
 The actual diameter of the inside of the current non-glue bolt can be as small as 0.2815".
 Knowing this, it is advised that one should drop a tiny bit of super gel at the base of the nock so it makes a single glue contact with the shaft.
 This will ensure the nock will not turn or pop out during normal operation, and one can easily break that glue to change the battery if needed.
-We shall address the sizing issue with our mold change and be by 2011 season; as the real size of the shaft is now known.

-Firenock crossbow nocks use a set of specific O-rings on the nock.
-When one uses the O-ring that is larger than the size it is call for (especially on the grove where the nock allow the circuit board to clip on it), it will fail.
-The oversize O-ring will pinch the circuit down and disengage the clip and lock system.
+For C and F styles lighted nock, using the wrong size of O-rings could cause this problem as the oversize O-ring will pinch the circuit down and disengage the clip and lock system.
 Upon impact, the circuit will disengage as the clip and lock system are no longer engaged.
 Picking and installing the right size O-ring is the key.
 When in doubt always use a smaller O-ring on the grove that the clip and lock system dent resides.

 If you are shooting over 320/360 fps using any form of practice nock for vertical bow/crossbow, it is no longer recommended to use the match weight.
 It is proven that the metal plate will break out from the nock no matter how much glue you use.
 If you use those for hunting to have matched weight, they are OK as it will be able to manage a few shot at animal(s) before it breaks.
 Due to high speed, the matched weight will have enough inertia in it to cut through the locking system of the polycarbonate nock, and eventually it will break through the nock.